-In a courtroom, a hearing, or situations in which health, safety, or access to important benefits and services are at stake, the PHA will generally offer, or ensure that the family is offered through other sources, competent interpretation services free of charge to the LEP person.
+In a courtroom, a hearing, or situations in which health, safety, or access to important benefits and services are at stake, HAWC will provide competent interpretation services free of charge upon request to the LEP person.
+The only exception to this rule is when an appointment is scheduled and confirmed, but the applicant or participant fails to attend the scheduled and confirmed appointment.
+When this occurs, the applicant or participant may be charged the amount HAWC is billed for the missed appointment.

-The PHA will analyze the various kinds of contacts it has with the public, to assess language needs and decide what reasonable steps should be taken.
+HAWC will analyze the various kinds of contacts it has with the public, to assess language needs and decide what reasonable steps should be taken.
 "Reasonable steps" may not be reasonable where the costs imposed substantially exceed the benefits.

-Where feasible, the PHA will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other PHAs, and will standardize documents.
+Where feasible, HAWC will train and hire bilingual staff to be available to act as interpreters and translators, will pool resources with other PHAs, and will standardize documents.

-The PHA may allow the LEP persons to bring their own interpreter to a meeting.
-However, it is the policy of the PHA to ensure effective communications between family members and PHA staff.
-Generally, the PHA will not allow an individual under the age of 18 to act as an interpreter.
-Therefore, the PHA reserves the right to refuse to use such an interpreter if it appears that such an interpreter may impede effective communication between the family and PHA staff.
-In such cases, the PHA staff will request the services of a third party to do provide interpretation services.
+HAWC may allow the LEP persons to bring their own interpreter to a meeting.
+However, it is the policy of HAWC to ensure effective communications between family members and HAWC staff.
+Generally, HAWC will not allow an individual under the age of 18 to act as an interpreter.
+Therefore, HAWC reserves the right to refuse to use such an interpreter if it appears that such an interpreter may impede effective communication between the family and HAWC staff.
+In such cases, HAWC staff will request the services of a third party to do provide interpretation services.